ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_secret_masking.rst

         return_content: true
       register:
         api_token: _task.result.json.token | register_secret
-      no_log: true  # Not required but recommended for defence in depth
+      no_log: true  # Not required but recommended for defense in depth

     - name: The token is still usable but does not appear in output ansible.builtin.debug: